 - Shred zucchini using the smaller of the two shredders on your box greater.
 After shredding DO NOT squeeze the liquid out of the zucchini.

 - If you are making the gluten-free version, it's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
-I have never used any other brand of flour to make this recipe (other than Bob's Red Mill), so please know that your results may not be the same as mine if substitute with another gluten-free flour blend.
+I have never used any other brand of flour to make this recipe other than Bob's Red Mill (in the RED bag not the blue bag!), so please know that your results may not be the same as mine if substitute with another gluten-free flour blend.

 - This recipe will NOT work with coconut flour.